OpenBCI/OpenBCI_Radios/README.md

 A buffer to read into the ring buffer

-### bufferAddTimeSyncSentAck()

-Adds a `,` to the main ring buffer.
-Used to ack that a time sync set command was sent.

 ### bufferRadioClean()

 Used to fill the buffer with all zeros.
 Should be used as frequently as possible.
 This is very useful if you need to ensure that no bad data is sent over the serial port.